toolleeo/cli-apps/README.md

 ## <a name="package-manager"></a>Package managers

-Manage/install/uninstall packages, as source code or binaries.
+Package managers to manage/install/uninstall software packages, as source code or binaries.

 * [aptitude](https://salsa.debian.org/apt-team/aptitude) - A TUI front-end to APT, the Debian package manager.
 * [asdf](https://asdf-vm.com/) - Manage multiple runtime versions with a single CLI tool.